counselconfig/counselconfig-counselconfig.github.io/_posts/2022-06-30-Automated-testing.md

         """
 ```

-I have also written the following to test the views of the application:
+I have also written the following to test some of the views of the application:

 ```py
 from django.test import TestCase, Client